Big Brother (Israeli TV series)

 Big Brother (האח הגדול, Transliteration: HaAh HaGadol, lit.
-The Big Brother) is the Israeli version of the international reality television franchise Big Brother created by producer John de Mol in 1997.
-The show is broadcast since 2008, following the premise of other versions of the format, the show features a group of contestants, known as "Housemates" who live together in a specially constructed house that is isolated from the outside world.
+The Big Brother) is the Israeli version of the international reality television franchise Big Brother created by producer John de Mol Jr. in 1997.
+The show began broadcasting in 2008, following the premise of other versions of the format, the show features a group of contestants, known as "Housemates," who live together in a specially constructed house that is isolated from the outside world.
 The housemates are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
 Throughout the competition, housemates are evicted from the house.
 The last remaining Housemate wins the competition and is awarded a cash prize.

+History

-The show was firstly produced by Keshet and aired on Channel 2 from 2008 to 2017 and ran for eight original seasons and two celebrity seasons.
+The show was initially produced by Keshet and aired on Channel 2 from 2008 to 2017.
+The show ran for eight original seasons and two celebrity seasons.

-During its run on Channel 2, the show hosted by Erez Tal and Assi Azar from season 1 to season 6.
+During its run on Channel 2, the show was hosted by Erez Tal and Assi Azar from season 1 to season 6.
 After Assi Azar left the show, Erez Tal and Korin Gideon hosted the show from season 7 to season 8.

-At the end of season 7, it was learned that due to ownership changes in the television production companies, at the end of season 8, the broadcast rights of the show would be owned by "Reshet".
+At the end of season 7, it was declared that due to ownership changes in the television production companies, at the end of season 8, the broadcast rights of the show would be owned by "Reshet".

 After Channel 2 got closed and split into two new channels at the end of October 2017, it was announced that the show would be produced by Reshet and aired on Channel 13 from 2018.
-Until now have been aired two originals seasons and one celebrity season.
-A new original season has been announced and it will be begin airing on 2021.
+As of June 2023, thirteen seasons and four celebrity ("VIP") seasons have been broadcast.

-Liron Weizman host the show from season 9 alongside Ofer Shechter and Asi Israelof.
-In November 2018, it was announced that Guy Zu-Aretz replaced Shechter and Israelof to host the show alongside Liron Weizman from the third celebrity season in 2019.
+Liron Weizman hosted the show from season 9 alongside Ofer Shechter and Asi Israelof.
+In November 2018, it was announced that Guy Zu-Aretz will replace Shechter and Israelof and will host the show alongside Liron Weizman since the third celebrity season in 2019.